loki3/loki-pl1/docs/Delimeters.md

 The core function l3.createDelimiter accepts the following options for how it interprets the contents of delimiters:

 * asArray:  Turn the contents into an array
+* asEvaledArray:  Fully evaluate the contents and turn the results into an array
 * asString:  Turn the contents into a string
 * asComment:  Ignore the contents
 * asRaw:  Treat the contents as raw code that could be evaluated later